 A MIDI keyboard would come in handy while composing modern classical or jazz music.
 Playing these styles of music on a keyboard controller would also make a lot of sense.

 If you are a jazz lover, you can access some of the best organ and electric piano sounds that you can think of.
-MIDI controllers make it so the musician can quickly change their instrument sound while playing live.
+These make it so the musician can quickly change their instrument sound while playing live.
 For a verse, you can play piano and for the chorus, you can quickly switch over to an organ or pad.

 Can I Use A MIDI Controller For Church Band?

 Yes, you can.
 I recommend doing this if you are a keyboard player.
-If you show up to church band with a MIDI controller you know how to work, your musician friends will love playing with you.
+If you show up to church band with a controller you know how to work, your musician friends will love playing with you.
 I feel like a keyboard controller just gives you so much more than a keyboard would for around the same price range.
 Keyboards also don’t have the sounds like a controller has access to.

 If you’re playing in church, make sure you download some Hammond B-3 patches.
 The good thing about using a controller is you can find so many VST’s with different sounds on them.
-You can also set your keyboard to change patches directly on the keyboard.
+You can also set your instrument to change patches directly on the keyboard.
 This is helpful for when performing live with your church band.

 Using The MIDI Controller Arpeggiator

-Using the MIDI controllers arpeggiator function is actually pretty simple.
+The arpeggiator function is actually pretty simple.
 What you will want to do is click the arpeggiator button on and then from there, it will vary depending on what kind of keyboard you have.
 For some controller arpeggiators, you will have a control panel where you can change the pattern and change the number of notes.

 Yes, it is possible.
 However, you will most like want some sort of keyboard to plug into your laptop so you’re not just programming all of the notes.
 You can program the notes using a mouse, but this will take a very long time to come up with parts.
 Even if the music producer is trying to save money, not having some sort of keyboard can hinder them when producing.